 For pupils in the First to Third Year.
 The ultimate lego challenge!
 Powerful Lego Mindstorms EV3 gives you the power to create and command your own robotic Lego creatures, vehicles, machines and inventions.

 The Lovelace Coding Club is looking for female participants who are eager to learn a bit more about the world of computer programming.
 Shockingly, studies have shown that the proportion of female programmers is between 10-20 per cent worldwide.
 In the UK only 17 per cent of employees in the tech sector are female.
 There are many theories as to why this may be the case, but a large factor is a lack of exposure in the right kind of learning environment.

-For Years 2 to 4 in which pupils are challenged to make something awesome using technology.
+For Second to Fourth Years in which pupils are challenged to make something awesome using technology.
 Taking part is a chance to create something amazing, learn cool new skills along the way, and win some amazing prizes.